tachyonicClock/portfolio-site/content/posts/DBus.md

 draft: false
 ---

-Programs on your computer have a secret way of talking to each other.
-They knows to pause music when I get a call.
-My spreadsheet talks to my word processor.
-Chrome know to open my native save file dialog.
-How are my programs talking to each other and why was I not invited?
+Programs on your computer have a secret way of talking to each other called the D-Bus.
+They know to pause music when you get a call.
+Your spreadsheet talks to your word processor.
+Chrome knows how to open your native save file dialog.
+How are our programs talking to each other and why were you not invited?

-Your programs talk to each other through the D-Bus.
-The D-Bus is this magical forum where applications yell at each other to do things or simply yell about what they are doing.
+The D-Bus is this mystic forum where applications yell at each other to do things or simply yell about what they are doing.
 It like slack for programs.

 <img class="invertible" src="/posts/DBUS/UygXnF.webp"></img>